Akashbaksi/masai_project_01/README.md

-This projecct for practicing basic functionalities of git and github!
+This project for practicing basic functionalities of git and github!